Myrtles Plantation Address – – St Francisville, Louisiana | 7747 U.S. 61 – MAP

 Little Girls on the Lawn

-Guest will see 2 little girls in white dresses with blond hair playing on the lawn.
-They appear in the rain, only in downpours the girls play as if it’s a sunny day.
-They remain dry.
+Guests see 2 little blond girls in white dresses playing on the front lawn.
+They appear only in the rain.

 Some have guessed them to be Cornelia and Mary, the ghosts of the Judge Woodruff’s little girls poisoned by Chloe.
 But as you now know, History disagrees.

 Tripping in the Dining Room

 In 1834, Myrtles Plantation was sold to Ruffin (Raw-fin) Grey Stirling.
 Because of his son Lewis, many guests trip when walking out of the dining room.
 I’ll explain.

 The current owners keep the space completely clear.
 For liability reasons, quick to point out there’s nothing to trip on.